josephmanghan/gem-factory/README.md

 ## Working with Agents

-This repository is structured to be compatible with agentic IDEs that follow the [AGENTS.md specification](https://agents.md/), now recognised as a standard by the [Linux Foundation's Agentic AI Foundation (AAIF)](https://aaif.io/press/linux-foundation-announces-the-formation-of-the-agentic-ai-foundation-aaif-anchored-by-new-project-contributions-including-model-context-protocol-mcp-goose-and-agents-md/).
+This repository is structured to be compatible with agentic IDEs that follow the [AGENTS.md specification](https://agents.md/), now recognised as a standard by the [Linux Foundation's Agentic AI Foundation](https://aaif.io/press/linux-foundation-announces-the-formation-of-the-agentic-ai-foundation-aaif-anchored-by-new-project-contributions-including-model-context-protocol-mcp-goose-and-agents-md/).
 The [AGENTS.md](./AGENTS.md) file supports agents in contributing to this repo.

 For complete architectural and style guidelines that both agents and humans should follow when creating gems, see [docs/index.md](./docs/index.md).
 For an overview of the Gemini Gems platform itself, see [docs/platform-overview.md](./docs/platform-overview.md).